Analysis #

 Campaign Flows #

 The campaign flow analysis allows observing how many people entered, exited, and walked through the flow in given periods.
-Additionally, it lets you see statistics and details for each flow step based on the time window.
+In addition to the statistics and details for each flow step based on the time window, the tool enables individual tracking of customers participating in the process, making it easy to answer questions such as which step each person is on, how long they have been there, and what their current status is.

-When you click on a campaign flow, you see the following:
+When you click on a campaign flow, the analysis screen presents two tabs: Flow Analysis and Customers List.

 Settings Audit #